dakrone/es-mode/README.md

 #+END_SRC
 ```

-org-mode uses the arguments `:url` and `:method` to know where and how
+org-mode uses the arguments `:url` and `:request` to know where and how
 to send a query.
 If they are not present org-mode will use
 `es-default-url` and `es-defaul-request-method` instead.